craftercms/docs/source/new-ia/by-role/system-admin/installation-and-configuration/configuration/deployer/templates-guide.rst

 Authoring Target
 ^^^^^^^^^^^^^^^^

-This is one of the templates used by Crafter Studio when a new site is created, this template will setup a target for Studio's search features including: indexing all xml files, binary files and indexing additional Git metadata from the site repository.
+This is one of the templates used by Crafter Studio when a new project/site is created, this template will setup a target for Studio's search features including: indexing all xml files, binary files and indexing additional Git metadata from the site repository.

 This target will:

 - Identify the changed files according to the local Git repository history
-- Index all site content in Elasticsearch
+- Index all site content in search

 **Parameters**